mfergusson-ibm/lab/README.md

     clab:
       uplink: ens160

 ens160 must be the interface of the Ubuntu server whose network is same as the SevOne subnet.
+Change this if required according to your congig as per "ip a".

 ## Start Lab & Test